April 23rd 2019

 Incentive 5: it can help boost your vitamin D levels.
 “Other benefits of exercising outdoors include increasing your vitamin D levels - although clearly this is more pronounced in sunny summer weather than in cold, long and dark winter days,” explains Dr Burdon.
 It has been estimated that around 10 million people in England may have low vitamin D levels, with a deficiency having been linked to an increased risk of developing a range of chronic health problems such as diabetes and depression.
 With the days getting darker, using the time when the sun is out to its maximum can only be a good thing for helping keep winter levels on an even keel.
 Proper supplementation can also be sought too.
 “I take a vitamin D supplement throughout the winter to keep my vitamin D levels optimal,” says Dr Burdon.
 Find out more recommendations in our guide to getting enough here.

-What are the best ways to boost your winter run?
+What are the best ways to boost your autumn run?

 1. Warm up properly